Cannabis Prices by State

 Understanding Cannabis Prices Across Legal Markets

-Cannabis prices vary dramatically across U.S. legal markets, with flower ranging from $2.96 per gram in Michigan to $8.28 per gram in Maryland.
-This price tracker compiles official data from state cannabis regulatory agencies to provide the most accurate, up-to-date pricing information available for legal adult-use cannabis markets.
+Cannabis prices vary dramatically across U.S. legal markets, with flower ranging from $2.11 per gram in Oklahoma to $13.54 per gram in Minnesota.
+This price tracker compiles official data from state cannabis regulatory agencies to provide the most accurate, up-to-date pricing information available for legal cannabis markets.
+Oklahoma's addition to the tracker sets a new national floor — a medical-only program whose structural oversupply has driven prices below any adult-use market in the country.

 Why Cannabis Prices Differ by State